code-423n4/2023-07-angle-mitigation/README.md

 ## Overview of changes

 Changes related to High and Medium issues on Merkl can be found [here](https://github.com/AngleProtocol/merkl-contracts/compare/code-423n4-2023-06-angle...code-423n4-2023-06-angle-mitigation).
-Changes that we intend to make on Merkl prior to final deployment can be found [here](https://github.com/AngleProtocol/merkl-contracts/compare/code-423n4-2023-06-angle...main).
+Changes that we intend to make on Merkl prior to final deployment, so including QA and GAS can be found [here](https://github.com/AngleProtocol/merkl-contracts/compare/code-423n4-2023-06-angle...code-423n4-2023-06-angle-full-mitigation).
+Updated tests and scripts are on the `main` branch.

 Changes related to High and Medium issues on Transmuter can be found [here](https://github.com/AngleProtocol/angle-transmuter/compare/code-423n4-2023-06-angle...code-423n4-2023-06-angle-mitigation).
-Changes that we intend to make on Transmuter prior to final deployment can be found [here](https://github.com/AngleProtocol/angle-transmuter/compare/code-423n4-2023-06-angle...main).
+Changes that we intend to make on Transmuter prior to final deployment, so including QA and GAS can be found can be found [here](https://github.com/AngleProtocol/angle-transmuter/compare/code-423n4-2023-06-angle...code-423n4-2023-06-angle-full-mitigation).
+Updated tests and scripts are on the `main` branch.

 ## Mitigations to be reviewed